cloudmesh/cloudmesh1/webui/pages/about.rst

 * portability library to access information in regards to images, flavors, and vms
 * management of hundreds/thousands of virtual machines
-* integration of non FutureGrid cLouds by users into cloudmesh so users can access them from cloudmesh
+* integration of non FutureGrid clouds by users into cloudmesh so users can access them from cloudmesh
 * a command line shell
 * a web interface